michalzaczek/ssg/README.md

 cd ssg
 ```

-2. Ensure you have Python 3 installed:
+2. Ensure you have Python 3.13+ installed:
 ```bash
 python3 --version
 ```

+No external dependencies are required - this project uses only Python standard library modules.

 ## Usage